Hankanman/Changelog-Weaver/README.md

 ```

 This will fetch work items based on the configuration and generate a Markdown file containing the release notes.

-#### Integrating with CI/CD

-You can integrate Changelog Weaver into your CI/CD pipeline using the provided Azure DevOps YAML configuration or a GitHub Actions workflow:

-- **Azure DevOps**: Copy the `Auto-Release-Notes.yaml` from the `pipelines/` directory to your project’s pipeline configuration.
-- **GitHub Actions**: Adjust the provided GitHub Actions YAML to suit your repository setup.

 ### Customization